stefaniecg/stefaniecg.github.io/bib_dis/main.md

    * As needed by the person we will adapt:
       * German - for conversation & bible reading
       * English - main language for conversation

+- **Group size**:
+   * min 2, max 5
+   * At the least one of member of the core team should be present, better is both.

 ------------------------------------------------------------------
 # Project management